Agoraphobia

 24/7 phone helpline 0800 ANXIETY (0800 269 4389).

-If you can manage it, join a support group in your area.
-Ask your doctor, phone Healthline 0800 611 116 or Anxiety NZ 0800 ANXIETY (0800 269 4389) to see if there is one in your area.
-If you can’t go out to a group, check out the online forums and find one that works for you.
+If you can manage it, join a support group.
+Ask your healthcare provider, phone Healthline 0800 611 116 or Anxiety NZ 0800 ANXIETY (0800 269 4389) to see if there is one in your area.
+If you can’t go out to a group, look for an online forum and find one that works for you.

 Clinical pathways